By Jessie on a Journey & Andy Pilc

 12. Have A Cocktail On Draft At Savannah Cocktail Co

-I opted for the “Chatham Artillery Punch” made with rum, bourbon, cognac, sparkling wine, lemon and sugar that’s a local specialty.#Cocktails on draft is just one reason to visit #Savannah, #GA.
-Here are more!
-Click To Tweet
+I opted for the “Chatham Artillery Punch” made with rum, bourbon, cognac, sparkling wine, lemon, and sugar that’s a local Savannah specialty.

 13. Try A Southern-Style Cronut At Goose Feathers Cafe (For A Photo Op)